w3f/Grants-Program/applications/CryptoCheckout.md

 #### Limitation(s)
 This project does not provide UI for the merchant's transactions history or sending funds, the merchant should use the platform/app where the provided address is generated.<br/>

-This project is live, check the UI here (also availabe with mobile version): https://cryptocheckout.co Regardless the business plan, I store everything in nosql db, even no db server, just simple json or txtdb files.
-Concerning the API, depending of the business plan, if I use the previous plan where the merchant generate his wallet with us, I use the nodejs server (not exposed publickly) to create the wallets & return the data, req/res, data quering (select/update,...) handled by php functions
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic
-- What your project is *not* or will *not* provide or implement
-  - This is a place for you to manage expectations and clarify any limitations that might not be obvious

-Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):

-- The (future) tokenomics of your project
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: